 Listening to Wagner’s Tristan and Isolde is a ravishing and, I believe, important human experience.
 The opera contains music of incredible beauty and power, especially in its richly textured harmonies.
 To listen to this music, quite apart from seeing a production, is to be under a spell and to imbibe Wagner’s all-too-effective tone-potion.
 We listen at our peril, for in listening we are the voluptuous music of death-bound Eros.
 The potion that is Tristan contains much truth, terrible truth, about erotic passion.
 But it also prompts us, or should prompt us, to search for an antidote to the lovers’ death wish—to pursue a love that preserves rather than destroys, celebrates rather than abolishes individuality, and seeks life rather than death, clarity rather warmth alone, wakefulness rather than sleep, and reconciliation with the external world, which mixes great evil with great good.

-This is the second essay in a two-part series; the first essay may be found here.
 Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay was originally delivered as an address to the Wagner Society in Washington D.C (October 2016).